Generalized Laplace Inference in Multiple Change-Points Models: Generalized Laplace Estimation

 The GL method is useful because it weights the information from the least-squares criterion function with the information from the prior density\textemdash which, here, is the density of the asymptotic distribution of $\widehat{T}_{b}^{\mathrm{LS}}$.
-Note that the least-squares objective function is quite flat when the magnitude of the break is small and so $\widehat{T}_{b}^{\mathrm{LS}}$ is imprecise, while the resulting Quasi-posterior, or, e.g., the median of the Quasi-posterior, may lead to better estimates in finite-samples, because it takes into account the overall shape of the objective function which weighted by the prior becomes more informative about the uncertainty of the break date.
+Note that the least-squares objective function is quite flat when the magnitude of the break is small and so $\widehat{T}_{b}^{\mathrm{LS}}$ is imprecise.
+The resulting Quasi-posterior, or, e.g., its median, is likely to lead to better estimates in finite-samples, because it takes into account the overall shape of the objective function which weighted by the prior becomes more informative about the uncertainty of the break date.